death doula

 I have communicated it to the people I trust.

-And then we have a conversation that prompts its beginning.
+We have a conversation that prompts its beginning.
 We clarify what matters most.
 We imagine the transitional threshold.
 We make a few key decisions.
 We document the essential.
-I watch their whole body relax into this knowing.
-We have not solved all the things, but they are no longer carrying the weight of undone work.
+We have not solved all the things, but the weight of undone work has been lifted away.

 small bird sitting on the edge of a pine branch